ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 {: #fig-bidi-client title="Bidirectional WebTransport stream format"}

 This document reserves the special signal value 0x41 as a WEBTRANSPORT_STREAM frame type.
-While it is registered as an HTTP/3 frame type to avoid collisions, WEBTRANSPORT_STREAM is not a proper HTTP/3 frame, as it lacks length; it is an extension of HTTP/3 frame syntax that MUST be supported by any peer negotiating `SETTINGS_ENABLE_WEBTRANSPORT`.
+While it is registered as an HTTP/3 frame type to avoid collisions, WEBTRANSPORT_STREAM is not a proper HTTP/3 frame, as it lacks length; it is an extension of HTTP/3 frame syntax that MUST be supported by any peer negotiating WebTransport.
 Endpoints that implement this extension are also subject to additional frame handling requirements.
 Endpoints MUST NOT send WEBTRANSPORT_STREAM as a frame type on HTTP/3 streams other than the very first bytes of a request stream.
 Receiving this frame type in any other circumstances MUST be treated as a connection error of type H3_FRAME_ERROR.

 ## Resetting Data Streams